 Q: Why does my mountain clip look like a stock photo, not a film?

-A: Almost always missing a foreground subject.
+A: Almost always a missing foreground subject.
 Add a hiker silhouette, a tent, or a hut window in the lower third and the clip suddenly reads as travel cinema.

 Q: How do I make sunrise vs sunset look different?